globalizejs/globalize/README.md

 exist.
 </p>
 <p>
-As an example, in the U.S., the word "billion" means the number 1,000,000,000 (9 zeros).
-But in other countries, that number is "1000 million" or a "milliard", and a billion is 1,000,000,000,000 (12 zeros).
+As an example, in the U.S., the word 'billion' means the number 1,000,000,000 (9 zeros).
+But in other countries, that number is '1000 million' or a 'milliard', and a billion is 1,000,000,000,000 (12 zeros).
 If you needed to provide functionality to your app or custom plugin that needed to know how many zeros are in a 'billion', you could extend the culture information as follows:
 <pre>